Learn more about after-tax returns

 - If you own a fund in a tax-deferred account, such as an IRA or employer-sponsored retirement plan, this information doesn't apply to your investment because these accounts aren't subject to current taxes.

-- After-tax returns for Vanguard funds reflect the reduced tax rates on ordinary income, qualified dividend income, and short-term and long-term capital gains that went into effect in 2003.
+- After-tax returns for Vanguard funds take into account the different tax rates applicable to ordinary income, qualified dividend income, Section 199A dividends, and short-term and long-term capital gains.

 - After-tax returns for non-Vanguard funds are provided by Morningstar, Inc., based on data provided by the fund companies.
 Recent changes in tax law may cause after-tax returns to be calculated inconsistently across different fund families.
 Accordingly, after-tax returns for peer groups aren't provided.